 - Preheat oven to 350 degrees.

-- Heat a 5 quart dutch oven over medium-high heat.
+- Heat a 5 quart dutch oven or other oven safe, heavy bottomed pot over medium-high heat.
 Add a tablespoon of olive oil and heat for one minute.
 Add ground beef, bacon, garlic and onion.
 Stir, cooking until ground beef is no longer pink.
 Drain most of the liquid from the pan.

 - Add remaining ingredients and stir.
 Cover dutch oven and bake beans in a 350 degree oven for about 45 minutes.